Physician Assistant Studies Hybrid Program (MS) Highlights

 Overview

-The Master of Science in Physician Assistant Studies – Hybrid Program (PAS-Hybrid), delivered through the Department of Physician Assistant Studies at the School of Health and Rehabilitation Sciences, will equip aspiring physician assistants (PAs) with the clinical experience to act and the confidence to lead health care forward.
-Our program pairs interactive virtual lectures with hands-on immersion opportunities and over 850 exceptional clinical placements in health care settings across the country.
-Through our two-year program, you will cultivate the competencies and training you need to sit for the National Commission on Certification of Physician Assistants (NCCPA) exam.
-As a physician assistant, you will practice medicine in collaboration with health care team members and advocate for patient health and well-being.
+The Master of Science in Physician Assistant Studies – Hybrid Program (PAS-Hybrid), delivered through the Department of Physician Assistant Studies at the School of Health and Rehabilitation Sciences, equips aspiring physician assistants with the clinical experience and confidence to lead health care forward.

 Accreditation